 NDA Syllabus 2020 - Union Public Service Commission (UPSC) prescribes the NDA 2020 Syllabus and has released it along with the NDA 2020 notification online.
 The candidates who wish to apply for the NDA exam can check the syllabus of NDA 2020 to know the topics they need to cover.
 The NDA syllabus 2020 is divided into two parts – Mathematics and General Ability Test (GAT).
 NDA 2020 syllabus for Mathematics is based on class 12, while GAT consists of Physics, Chemistry, General Science, Social Studies, Geography, Current Events, and the English language.
 The NDA syllabus mentioned below will benefit candidates in figuring out the most and the least important topics and help them in planning their studies accordingly.
 According to the official NDA 2020 syllabus of NDA 2020 released by UPSC, the Mathematics section has 120 questions of 300 marks.
-For each correct answer, 2.5 marks are awarded while there is a negative marking of 0.85 marks per question.NDA 2020 exam is slated to held on April 19, 2020.
+For each correct answer, 2.5 marks are awarded while there is a negative marking of 0.85 marks per question.NDA 2020 exam has been postponed by UPSC due to COVID-19 outbreak.
 NDA syllabus 2020 for Mathematics is based on 10+2 level.
 On the other hand, the GAT syllabus is divided into two sections – English and General Knowledge.
 GAT has a total of 150 questions of 600 marks.
-Each question carries 4 marks with 1.33 marks deducted as negative marking.Latest: NDA 2020 Application Form begins on Jan 8
+Each question carries 4 marks with 1.33 marks deducted as negative marking.Latest: UPSC has postponed NDA-1 2020 exam due to COVID-19 outbreak.

 General Ability Test